-What To Take To University - A Checklist
+What To Take To University - The Ultimate Packing Checklist

 Going to uni this September?
 You should probably leave your pet cat at home, but let us help you with the rest…

 Deciding what to take to university can be very overwhelming, but if you don’t fancy reading the whole article, check out our handy checklist to ensure you have everything you’ll need!
 Simply make a copy, print or download this list, tick them off as you pack and achieve the ultimate stress-free packing experience (if that’s even a thing?)

 At true student, we welcome people every year to our student accommodation, and we’ve seen countless students arrive without all the items they need.
 There’s no need to worry though - you can, of course, buy anything you've forgotten once you’ve arrived.
 However, moving into your studio or apartment will go much smoother if you already have everything planned ahead of time.

 Bear in mind that whatever you pack has to fit into your new uni room, so maybe leave the giant teddy at home...

 Taking your personal documents will be very important in the first few weeks of university.
 Ideally, if you want to be organised, make paper and digital copies of all your necessary documents so you're never caught out.